Arthur Waley: Death

-when he lay dying from a broken back and from cancer of the spine, and in very great pain, but refused to be given any drug or sedative.
+When he lay dying from a broken back and from cancer of the spine, and in very great pain, but refused to be given any drug or sedative.
 He had the courage to do so because he wanted to be conscious during the last hours of being alive, the gift which was ebbing and fading and could never be again.
 In this way during those few days he listened to string quartets by Haydn, and had his favourite poems read to him.
 And then he died.

+Waley died on June 27, 1966, at the age of 76.
+He is buried in an unmarked grave (plot no. 51178) on the western side of Highgate Cemetery in front of the grave of the sculptor Joseph Edwards.

 Honours

 Waley was elected an honorary fellow of King's College, Cambridge in 1945, was appointed a Commander of the Order of the British Empire (CBE) honour in 1952, received the Queen's Gold Medal for Poetry in 1953, and was appointed a Member of the Order of the Companions of Honour (CH) in 1956.